Greater London Group: LSE London

 Today, LSE London conducts research on the economic and social issues that affect the London region and has gained a strong international reputation particularly in the fields of social and demographic change, housing, finance and governance, becoming the leading academic group at the London School of Economics for analyses of city-wide developments in London.
+As of April 2024, Tony Travers – the final director of the Greater London Group – has been director of LSE London since its establishment.